KRI Matjan Tutul

 KRI Matjan Tutul was one of eight torpedo boats operated by the Indonesian Navy, that were built in West Germany in the 1960s.
 The vessel played an important role during the Battle of Arafura Sea, one of several battles during Operation Trikora.

 Design

 Matjan Tutul was part of the second batch of Jaguar-class fast attack craft (FAC) ordered by Indonesia from West Germany in late 1950s, which has steel hull instead of the wooden hull on the first batch.
-Matjan Tutul was manned by 39 crew members, including 4 officers, 2 cooks, 17 engine room personnel, and 18 sailors.
+Matjan Tutul was crewed by a complement of 39, including 4 officers, 2 cooks, 17 engine room personnel, and 18 sailors.

 Matjan Tutul measured 42.6 m in length with a beam of 7.1 m with a displacement of 183.4 t and a sleek design, Matjan Tutul embodied both power and agility.
 Despite its simple appearance, the ship proved formidable and swift.
 It was powered by four Mercedes-Benz MB51B diesel engines producing 3000 hp.
 True to its designation as a fast attack craft, it could reach speeds, propelled by four 1.15 m-diameter propellers, enabling the ship to sail at a maximum speed of 42 kn.